• Rib of Beef

 Product description

-Chef George Ryle inspires:
+Chef George Ryle Inspires

-"Roasting really is the only way to cook this beautiful joint of meat.
-Because of its size, you’re best off roasting** it slowly to a blushing pink – somewhere between medium and medium-rare, depending on your preference.
+“Roasting really is the only way to cook this beautiful joint of meat.
+Because of its size, you’re best off roasting it slowly to a blushing pink, somewhere between medium and medium-rare depending on your preference.

 "A rib of beef is a grand treat for any Sunday lunch.
-I tend to season the fat and meat with a dried rosemary and black pepper, heavy salt, perhaps with the finely grated zest of a lemon.
-When putting the beef in the oven, include a whole onion, slashed down the sides, as its leakings will help make a better gravy when that time comes.
+I tend to season the fat and meat with dried rosemary and black pepper, heavy salt, perhaps with the finely grated zest of a lemon.
+When putting the beef in the oven, include a whole onion slashed down the sides, as its leakings will help make a better gravy when that time comes.

-Chances are however that those gathered around will all prefer a different doneness, as medium-rare is not to everyone’s liking.
-For me though, when the core temperature reads 52 °C on the thermometer that is when I’d be inclined to remove it from the oven and give it a good long rest (no less than 20-minutes).
+Chances are, however, that those gathered around will all prefer a different doneness, as medium-rare is not to everyone’s liking.
+For me though, when the core temperature reads 52°C on the thermometer, that is when I’d be inclined to remove it from the oven and give it a good long rest (no less than 20 minutes).

 Mushrooms such as rehydrated ceps (porcini) can add a wonderful extra layer to the sauce.
-Once the mushrooms have been browned add the mushroom water with the wine etc and then reduce it.
+Once the mushrooms have been browned, add the mushroom water with the wine etc. and then reduce it.

 Cold roast beef is epic on rye bread with butter, hot mustard, horseradish cream, gherkins and dill.”